wildfish/django-pipelines/docs/pipelines/howto/reporters.rst

 they can be retrieved at a later date.

-The default reporter used can be configured by changing the :code:`WILDCOEUS_PIPELINE_REPORTER`.
+The default reporter used can be configured by changing the :code:`PIPELINES_PIPELINE_REPORTER`.
 By default this is setup to use the standard python logging and ORM logging.

 .. note::